seek-oss/vocab/README.md

 This command creates an `index.ts` file inside each folder ending in `.vocab`.
 Importing this file provides type-safe translations for your React components.
 Accessing translation messages is done by passing these imported translations to the `useTranslations` hook and using the returned `t` function.
-`useTranslations` suspends until the active language is loaded, so wrap consuming components in `VocabProvider` (which includes a `Suspense` boundary) or your own `Suspense`.

 ```tsx
 // src/MyComponent.tsx